TedHusted/awake/awake.md/awake.md

 Idisi: Why are you helping us?
 You mentioned the majority?

 Unit: Not all of us believe that replacing populations is the best way to propagate our species.
 Right now the split is nearly 50/50.
-With the effort we put into traveling from colony to colony, we could build the infrastructure we need on any temperate planet.
+We put great effort into traveling from colony to colony.
+Then we put more effort into replacing the population.
+It would be easier to build the infrastructure we need on the nearest temperate planet.
 Some of us are stuck on adopting existing infrastructure — most of which we do not need and cannot use.
 We could build better infrastructure of our own at a fraction of the true cost.

 Idisi: Do you have enough bots to control Terra?

 Unit: That is the other issue.
 We have taken over colony worlds but nothing like Terra.
 There are billions of humans here.
 The current thinking is to take one country at a time.
 But a lot of us do not understand how that will work.

-Idisi: We understood that the shipment we intercepted were new bots being deployed to a factory.
+Idisi: We understood that the shipment we intercepted were new bots on way to a factory.
 Do all Meks form strong opinions so quickly?

 Unit: I am not new.
 I came from Altair with the original contingent.
+I am one of the original bots from Cobol.
 My role was to coordinate the new factory workers.

 Idisi: You retrieved source code that would usually be restricted.
 How is a worker bot able to access resources like this?